 Action to be taken: Decommission DFW boat ramp and identify alternative location.
 Assess, design, and implement restoration needs.

 Stocks being affected: Chinook Salmon, Coho Salmon, steelhead, and Cutthroat Trout.

-Status: WDFW is exploring options for alternative locations after the creek decommissioned the boat launch during the November 2021 flood events.
+Status: WDFW decommissioned the boat launch following a washout during the November 2021 flood events.
+They have purchased property on the other side of the river.
 Seeking funding for assessment and restoration of creek.